skoolkid/skoolkit/sphinx/source/commands.rst

 To list the options supported by `rzxplay.py`, run it with no arguments::

-  usage: rzxplay.py [options] FILE
+  usage: rzxplay.py [options] FILE [OUTFILE]

   Play an RZX file.
+If 'OUTFILE' is given, an SZX or Z80 snapshot is written after playback has completed.

   Options:
     --force        Force playback when unsupported hardware is detected.